awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-before-you-begin.md

    https://aws_account_number.signin.aws.amazon.com/console/
    ```

    The *aws\_account\_number* is your AWS account ID without hyphen\.
 For example, if your AWS account ID is `1234-5678-9012`, your AWS account number is `123456789012`\.
-For information about how to find your account number, see [Your AWS Account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the *IAM User Guide*\.
+For information about how to find your account number, see [Your AWS account ID and Its Alias](https://docs.aws.amazon.com/IAM/latest/UserGuide/console_account-alias.html) in the *IAM User Guide*\.

 1. Enter the IAM user name and password that you just created\.
 When you're signed in, the navigation bar displays *your\_user\_name* @ *your\_aws\_account\_id*\.